Once known as pervasive developmental disorders (PDD), autism spectrum disorders (ASDs) are a group of

 disorders characterized by delays in the development of socialization and

 communication skills.
 These disorders are present at birth, but the signs of

 the disorders usually are noticed during a child's first 3 years of life.

-(or syndrome), Asperger's syndrome (or disorder), childhood disintegrative
+Autism spectrum disorders include autism, Asperger's syndrome (or disorder), childhood disintegrative

-The severity of pervasive developmental disorders varies
+The severity of an autism spectrum disorder varies

 by individual.
 Treatment for these disorders includes behavioral training,